SomeGuyEight/Cobblemon-Challenge/README.md

 ```/challenge <username> noPreview``` - Challenges specified player to a default battle with no preview of the rivals pokemon during starter selection.

 ##### Command Input Order:
   There are 12 possible input combinations for challenge properties.
-The order of input must be <username> -> <level or min/maxLevel> -> <handicap> -> <noPreview>.
+The order of input must be username -> level or min/maxLevel -> handicap -> noPreview.
 If the challenge property is optional you may skip it when inputting the command.
 The default values will be used.

 ##### All Possible Commands: